lebretou/mindnote_ai/README.md

 - Take screenshots of documentation websites
 - Extract relevant content using DOM analysis
-- Generate concise, well-structured markdown notes using LLM AI
+- Generate concise, well-structured markdown notes using LLM AI (OpenAI GPT-4o or Anthropic Claude)
 - Track visited websites and manage them in a sidebar
+- Interactive exploration roadmap showing your learning journey
+- Generate quizzes based on the created notes to test your understanding
+- Support for YouTube videos with transcript extraction
 - Export notes as markdown files

 ## Installation